 Faith Formation for All Ages

-The Art Team’s mission is “to enhance our spiritual growth and expand our faith by experiencing the transcendent power of the arts.”
-Art Team members continually explore new ways to introduce church members and visitors to art that reflects Gloria Dei’s mission and identify as a Reconciling in Christ (RIC) congregation.
-This can include exhibitions, gallery discussions, forum presentations, and docent-led museum visits.
+The Art Committee’s mission is “to enhance our spiritual growth and expand our faith by experiencing the transcendent power of the arts.”
+The committee continually explores new ways to introduce church members and visitors to art that reflects Gloria Dei’s mission and identity as a Reconciling in Christ congregation.
+This can include exhibitions, gallery discussions, Forum presentations, and docent-led museum visits.
 The committee also manages non-liturgical art in the church building.
-Team members contribute according to their diverse qualifications and interest.

-Library volunteers staff the library on Sunday mornings and Wednesday evenings, on a rotating basis.
-Volunteers greet patrons, assist with book selection, check books in and out, add items to the catalog, create labels and cards, shelve books and design topical book displays.
-Additional tasks include an annual collection review and special projects.
-Volunteers meet as a group as needed, to discuss projects, plans and book purchases.
+Library volunteers staff the library on Sunday mornings and Wednesday evenings on a rotating basis.
+Volunteers greet patrons, assist with book selection, check books in and out, accept donations, shelve books, design topical book displays, and assist with special projects.

 Adult Faith Formation